 - Your friends and relatives (if you are on good terms) don’t like them.

-- The very fact that you are reading this article and actually searched for the topic – that means that you are starting to sense the threat.
+- The very fact that you are reading this article means that you are starting to sense the threat.

 Don’t try to whitewash your partner while you are looking through the list.
 Don’t give them a second chance.
 Make a list of all the “yes” and look at it every day.
 It will be easier to get out of a toxic relationship when you see the solid arguments right before you.